c0deblack/android-programming-kotlin/README.md

 ### Challenge #11: Reporting the Device's Android Version

-- used the `VERSION.SDK_INT` constant to get the current API
+- used the `Build.VERSION.SDK_INT` constant to get the current API
 - used a formatted string resource to display the current API version with additional text

 ### Challenge #10: Limited Cheating